-It appears that these models of care will be financed by new arrangements such as ‘capitated payments’ (or a fixed payment to provide services for a defined population, for a set period of time), a system that could pave the way to developing the kind of ‘managed care’ found in the US.
+It appears that, ultimately, these models of care will be financed by new arrangements such as ‘capitated payments’ (or a fixed payment to provide services for a defined population, for a set period of time), a system that could pave the way to developing the kind of ‘managed care’ found in the US.
 In fact, some people equate ‘integrated care’ with ‘managed care’.

 Managed care is often explained as a system of providing quality care while reducing its cost.
 The kinds of measures used to do this include giving clinicians financial incentives to use less costly forms of treatment, having higher thresholds for referring patients for investigation and putting controls on hospital admissions and lengths of stay.
 In the US, managed care can be provided through different ‘models of care’, such as Health Maintenance Organisations, where patients registered with what is essentially an insurance company are given access to a network of services and staff in exchange for a subscriber fee (or premium).

-There is concern that restructuring of the NHS towards these new care models makes it possible to shift the NHS from a service that covers the cost of treating all medical problems to an insurance-based system with limited entitlement to care, similar in some ways to the US health system.
+There is concern that restructuring of the NHS towards these new models of care makes it possible to shift the NHS from a service that covers the cost of treating all medical problems to an insurance-based system with limited entitlement to care, similar in some ways to the US health system.
 This fits with a growing number of calls from some quarters for NHS treatment to be financed by private health insurance.
 For example, before the 2015 general election, the various political parties spoke of their commitment to a tax-funded NHS.
 But a couple of months later, a debate in the House of Lords on the sustainability of the NHS cast doubt on these assurances with, for example, suggestions that the government should ‘help the public to think of other ways to pay for healthcare”, whether this was through compulsory insurance or certain charges. (see https://opendemocracy.net/ournhs/richard-grimes/government-moves-to-consider-nhs-user-charges).
 (See also our pages on A Long Term Plan and Sustainability)